wix/cli-app-templates/stock-countdown/README.md

 **Development entry point**: [`template/src/site/plugins/custom-elements/stock-counter/panel.tsx`](template/src/site/widgets/custom-elements/stock-counter/panel.tsx)

-### Modify the site plugin's custom element
+### Site plugin logic customization

 The site plugin is defined in a `CustomElement` React component.
 The `plugin.tsx` file serves as the entry point for the custom element component that will be rendered on the user's site.

+Currently the component uses the inventory API to retrieve inventory information.

-Customize the component to add more functionality or change the appearance.
+Customize the component to implement custom logic, change the functionality, and customize the appearance.

 **Development entry point**: [`template/src/site/plugins/custom-elements/stock-counter/plugin.tsx`](template/src/site/plugins/custom-elements/stock-counter/plugin.tsx)